Chinese orchestra: Cello and double bass

-Woodwinds (管樂)
+Woodwinds

-The woodwinds section of the modern Chinese orchestra consists of the bangdi (梆笛), qudi (曲笛), gaoyinsheng (soprano sheng; 高音笙), zhongyinsheng (alto sheng; 中音笙), diyinsheng (bass sheng; 低音笙), gaoyinsuona (soprano suona; 高音嗩吶), zhongyinsuona (alto suona; 中音嗩吶), and diyinsuona (bass suona; 低音嗩吶).
+The woodwinds section of the modern Chinese orchestra consists of the bangdi, qudi, gaoyinsheng (soprano sheng), zhongyinsheng (alto sheng), diyinsheng (bass sheng), gaoyinsuona (soprano suona), zhongyinsuona (alto suona), and diyinsuona (bass suona).

-Some pieces are also scored for the xindi (新笛), dadi (大笛), koudi (口笛), bawu (巴烏), xiao (蕭), hailuo (海螺), cizhongyinsuona (tenor suona; 次中音嗩吶), gaoyinguan (soprano guan; 高音管), zhongyinguan (alto guan; 中音管), diyinguan (bass guan; 低音管), or xun (塤).
+Some pieces are also scored for the xindi, dadi, koudi, bawu, xiao, hailuo, cizhongyinsheng (tenor sheng), cizhongyinsuona (tenor suona), gaoyinguan (soprano guan), zhongyinguan (alto guan), diyinguan (bass guan), or xun.

-Dizi (笛子)
+Dizi

 The main types of dizis frequently used in the wind section are the bangdi (梆笛), the qudi (曲笛), and occasionally the xindi (新笛).
 The bangdi is shorter in length and smaller in diameter and produces a clear and bright tone.
 It is frequently used in bangzi opera of Northern and southern China, hence the name bangdi.
 The longer and thicker qudi produces a richer and mellower tone.
 The bangdi is usually a fourth higher in pitch than the qudi.
 The xindi is longer and thicker than the qudi, with extra finger holes and no membrance.
 It is even lower in pitch and mellower in tone than the qudi.
 The dadi (or diyindi) may be used as substitution for the xindi, this instrument has a membrane and sounds like a low qudi.

-Sheng (笙)
+Sheng

 The sheng is a Chinese free-reed bamboo mouth organ.
 The earliest type ever recorded in history had 14 pipes and was discovered in Zeng Houyi's tomb in Hubei province.
-The most common types of sheng today include a 17-pipe instrument and a modified version for contemporary compositions, which has an expanded range of 21–37 pipes.
+The most common types of sheng today include a 17-pipe instrument and a modified version for contemporary compositions, which has an expanded range of 21–42 pipes.
 The tone of the sheng is lucid and bright.
 It has a huge range, a chromatically complete scale and is able to produce chord voicings.
 Most orchestras use a full range of sheng, including the gaoyin (soprano), zhongyin (alto), cizhongyin (tenor) and diyin (bass) sheng.